-The Alliance has spent a considerable amount of time determining what sets our byway apart, and what the experience is that you cannot find anywhere else.
-We identified two main themes that set the byway and this river corridor apart from any other.
+The Byway Alliance has spent a considerable amount of time determining what sets our byway apart, and what the experience is that you cannot find anywhere else.
+We identified two main themes that set the Byway and this river valley apart from any other.